FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/hardware-setup.md

 Power Mode                      | Regular

-11. Click the "Program All" button to the upper-right of the tabs
+11. Click the "Program All" button to the upper-right of the tabs.
-12. Disconnect the "Rainbow" cable from the USB-to-Serial cable and connect it to the RJ45-to-Serial cable, as described in [Hardware Setup](hardware-setup.md)
+12. Disconnect the "Rainbow" cable from the USB-to-Serial cable and connect it to the RJ45-to-Serial cable, as described in [Hardware Setup](hardware-setup.md).

 ### Verifying Configuration